Parmesan Artichoke Hearts

 • Black pepper– Freshly ground always has more flavor, try for a medium grind.

 • Herb lemon aioli sauce – Gotta love a dipping sauce!
 Garlic and herb lemon are fabulous.
-If you want something spicy or smoky, those are great options too.
+If you want something spicy or a smoky chipotle pepper aioli, those are great options too.
 As are bottled salad dressings like ranch or blue cheese.

 close up of bread artichoke hearts